Sining2000/DATA_Prediction_of_Mmaximum_Daily_Energy_Use/README.md

 # DATA0006 Group4 Assignment2

-This project mainly cleans up data and then applies it to a model to predict the best results.
+This project aims to cleans up given csv files and then applies them to machine learning algorithms to predict daily energy use.
 ## Installation

 Install the below list of packages along with Python3